AG7GN/autohotspot/README.md

 1. When Auto-HotSpot is enabled, the Pi will create a HotSpot if an already configured WiFi network (as defined in `/etc/wpa_supplicant/wpa_supplicant.conf`) is __not__ within range.

-1. The Pi will create a HotSpot if it's ethernet port is connected.
+1. The Pi will create a HotSpot if it's ethernet port is connected and no configured WiFi network is within range.
 If that ethernet connection provides Internet access, users connected to the HotSpot can share that Internet connection.

 1. Internet access is not required for Auto-HotSpot to work.